Alexander Bublik vs. Marcos Giron: Prediction and Match Betting Odds | Chengdu Open

 Alexander Bublik vs. Marcos Giron Trends and Insights

-- Bublik has played 49 matches over the past year (across all court types), and 25.4 games per match (23.0 in best-of-three matches).
+- Bublik has played 49 matches over the past 12 months across all court surfaces, and 25.4 games per match (23.0 in best-of-three matches).

-- Bublik has played 23.8 games per match (22.8 in best-of-three matches) in his 29 matches on hard courts over the past 12 months.
+- Bublik has played 29 matches on hard courts over the past year, and 23.8 games per match (22.8 in best-of-three matches).

-- Giron is averaging 24.6 games per match (23.7 in best-of-three matches) in his 56 matches played in the past year across all court types, winning 50.4% of those games.
+- In the past year, Giron has played 56 total matches (across all court surfaces), winning 50.4% of the games.
+He averages 24.6 games per match (23.7 in best-of-three matches) and 9.6 games per set.

-- Giron has averaged 24.0 games per match (23.9 in best-of-three matches) and 9.8 games per set through 36 matches on hard courts in the past year, winning 49.4% of those games.
+- Through 36 matches on hard courts in the past year, Giron has averaged 24.0 games per match (23.9 in best-of-three matches) and 9.8 games per set, winning 49.4% of those games.

-- Giron has taken down Bublik two times in three meetings.
-Giron won their most recent match 6-0, 6-4 in the Round of 32 of the Gonet Geneva Open on May 22, 2023.
+- Going back to 2015, Giron and Bublik have played three times, and Giron is 2-1, including a 6-0, 6-4 win for Giron at the Gonet Geneva Open on May 22, 2023, the last time these two squared off.

-- In eight total sets against each other, Giron has clinched five, while Bublik has claimed three.
+- Giron has claimed five sets versus Bublik (good for a 62.5% win percentage), compared to Bublik's three.

-- Giron has the upper hand in 75 total games versus Bublik, taking 42 of them.
+- Giron has the upper hand in 75 total games against Bublik, taking 42 of them.

-- Bublik and Giron have matched up three times, averaging 25 games and 2.7 sets per match.
+- Giron and Bublik have squared off three times, and they have averaged 25.0 games and 2.7 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.